azatakmyradov/recipegpt-vue/README.md

 # recipe

-This is the front end for the [recipegpt-api](https://github.com/azatakmyradov/recipegpt-api) You can access demo [here](recipe.akmyradov.xyz)
+This is the front end for the [recipegpt-api](https://github.com/azatakmyradov/recipegpt-api).

+You can access demo [here](http://recipe.akmyradov.xyz)

 ## Project Setup